Jarus95/Averagely/README.md

 # Averagely v1.0
-This program will help you find the average of 5 numbers
+This program will help you find student GPA

 Have a look at `Program.cs` file and you can see how I have used:

 * Console input/output
-* Find the arithmetic average of numbers
+* Arithmetic operation

 ## Demo
 ![demo](./Assets/demo-live.gif)